Music Secondary Education, Bachelor of Music Education

 - Submission of a copy of your State-approved Identity-Verified Print (IVP) fingerprint clearance card, obtainable through the Arizona Department of Public Safety (602-223-2279)

-Take at least the following 99 units with grades of "C" or better and a minimum GPA of 2.5 in all music coursework:
+Take at least the following 99 units with grades of "C" or better.
+Courses with a prefix of MUS or MUP require a minimum GPA of 2.5.

 Core Requirements (69 units)